cindyl5697/sep11-freedom-project/entries/entry03.md

 _________________
 The skills I used are How to read and debug/debugging.
 My skill in how to read by the filter (command-F) allows me to find relevant information.
 It also leads me skims through the page more quickly without spending too much time on irrelevant ideas.
 From [this website](https://firebasetutorials.com/what-can-firebase-do/) and skims through the page, I learned that Firebase has four categories, Develop, Quality, Analytics, and Grow.
 I already talk about the first half of the first categories, Develop, above.

 As I developed a basic knowledge/foundation of my project code, I learn how to debug multiple codes out.
 I continue to follow the [youtube turtorial](https://www.youtube.com/watch?v=pSVHDk4hK8Y) and continue to tinkling my project.
 Although it is frustrating to debug the code, I realized that debugging codes makes my future coding more easily and effectively for my project.
-I think the skills "How to read" have to help me learn more basic history or summary of my project as the skills “debugging” will also appear a lot on my journey on this creative project.
+The skills "How to read" have to help me learn more basic history or summary of my project as the skills “debugging” will also appear a lot on my journey on this creative project.
 It allows me to use them for my future steps as I continue to be in the process of building this project.

 _________________